WriterBewareLogoSmall

 • How you first learned of the potential defendant’s services.

-• The general nature of the suspected fraud (such as “lied to me about agenting/publishing/editorial services they could not provide”).
+• The general nature of the suspected fraud (such as “lied to me about agenting/publishing/editorial services they failed to provide”).

 While a referral program is not a guarantee that the attorney will take your case, your discussions with the attorney are privileged and will not be revealed to third parties, including the potential defendant.